sumayahtechcampus/ProjectOne/README.md

 ## List technologies used :
  HTML .
 CSS , JQuery

-## Link to wireframes and user stories:
+## Sketch wireframes and user stories:
 1. As a user, I should be able to start a new tic tac toe game
 2. As a user, I should be able to click on a square to add X first and then O, and so on
 3. As a user, I should be shown a message after each turn for if I win, lose, tie or who's turn it is next